Processed foods, such as ready meals, baked goods, and processed meats, can have negative health effects.

 Most food needs some degree of processing, and not all processed foods are bad for the body.

 However, chemically processed foods, also called ultra-processed foods, tend to be high in sugar, artificial ingredients, refined carbohydrates, and trans fats.
 Because of this, they are a major contributor to obesity and illness around the world.

 In recent decades, ultra-processed food intake has increased dramatically worldwide.
-These foods now account for 25–60% of a person’s daily energy intake throughout much of the world.
+These foods now account for

 This article looks at how processed foods can affect a person’s health and what to avoid.